 Gardening gloves keep guard of the most important gardening tool of all—your hands.

-Switch up the gloves you’re wearing to provide grip, warmth, water resistance or tactility.
-You can also get specialist gloves, if you need particular protection, like for kids.
+Switch up the gloves you’re wearing to provide grip, warmth, water resistance or tactility depending on the job you’re doing.
+You can also get specialist gloves, if you need particular protection, or ones designed specifically for kids.

 Keeping kids safe